alexfernandez/loadtest/doc/cloud-performance.md

 Be sure to benchmark your intended instances as they can be charging > $300/mo for a bunch of cores you will not be using, or that will perform worse than you think.

+Also, the new bun is promising, but is still not consistently faster for TCP sockets.

 If necessary, create your own synthetic benchmark, `loadtest` can be of help here using its [powerful API](./api.md).